-As you will see in the quarterly timeframe analysis done in the below below for a bunch of important stocks and ETFs, price action itself can tell us a lot if we know how to read it correctly and put it into context against the bigger picture.
+As you will see in the quarterly timeframe analysis done in below for a bunch of important stocks and ETFs, price action itself can tell us a lot if we know how to read it correctly and put it into context against the bigger picture.

-As you will see in the video analysis, the long term price action analysis can tell us a lot about what we expect price to do and why we should not be thinking of buying the underlying stock even if it’s yielding a very high dividend.
-Why would we want 8% dividend on a stock that is dropping like a rock?
-It makes no sense, it’s suicidal.
+As you will see in the video analysis, the long term price action analysis can tell us a lot about what we expect the price to do and why we should not be thinking of buying the underlying stock even if it’s yielding a very high dividend.
+Why would we want an 8% dividend on a stock that is dropping like a rock?
+It makes no sense; it’s suicidal.

 Any Advice or information on this website is General Advice Only - It does not take into account your personal circumstances, please do not trade or invest based solely on this information.
 By viewing any material or using the information within this site you agree that this is general education material and you will not hold any person or entity responsible for loss or damages resulting from the content or general advice provided here by Set and Forget, its employees, or fellow members.
 Futures, options, and spot currency and stocks trading have large potential rewards, but also large potential risk.
 You must be aware of the risks and be willing to accept them in order to invest in the Forex and futures markets.
 Don't trade with money you can't afford to lose.
 This website is neither a solicitation nor an offer to Buy/Sell spot Forex, cfd's, stocks or other financial products.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed in any material on this website.
 The past performance of any trading system or methodology is not necessarily indicative of future results.